Migrant Boat With 86 On Board Sinks Off Tunisia, 4 Rescued - UrduPoint

 Migrant Boat With 86 On Board Sinks Off Tunisia, 4 Rescued

+Zarzis, Tunisia, July 4 (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :A traumatised young Malian plucked out of the sea off Tunisia after clinging for two days to debris from an inflatable which sank told Thursday of how more than 80 migrants are feared drowned.

+The latest tragedy came to light the same week as 44 migrants were killed in an air strike on their detention centre in a suburb of the Libyan capital.

-More than 80 migrants have gone missing and only four were rescued after their boat capsized off Tunisia crossing the Mediterranean from Libya to Italy, Tunisia's coast guard said Thursday
+Only four of 86 migrants were rescued after their boat capsized off Tunisia crossing the Mediterranean from Libya to Italy, Tunisia's coast guard said.

-A Malian survivor, still in a state of shock, said their inflatable sank on Monday, Wajdi Ben Mhamed, an official of the International Organisation for Migration (IOM), said after meeting the man in his 20s.
+Malian survivor Soleiman Coulibaly, still in a state of shock, said their inflatable sank on Monday and the engine caught fire at the same time.

+"People were terrified as water started pouring in, some of them fell into the water.
+They stayed down there," he told AFP.

+The passengers were from Guinea, the Ivory Coast, Mali and Burkina Faso, said the young man.
+Among those lost in the water were four women, one of them pregnant and another with a baby.

-He said the boat, with 86 people on board, started to leak and tipped over only hours after setting out to sea from the Libyan town of Zuwara, west of Tripoli, as passengers switched to one side of the vessel.
+The boat started to leak and tipped over only hours after setting out to sea from the Libyan town of Zuwara, west of Tripoli, sending panicked passengers rushing to one side of the vessel.

-"We spent two days like that, clinging to a piece of wood," the Malian told the IOM representative for southern Tunisia.
+"We spent two days like that, clinging to a piece of wood," the Malian told the International Organization for Migration representative for southern Tunisia, Wajdi Ben Mhamed.

 "He doesn't know what happened to the others.
 They're missing and there's a high probability that they drowned," Ben Mhamed said.